Making with Code

 1️⃣ Make a new dataframe with just the top 5 artists For this we must use head.

-2️⃣ Make a new dataframe with everyone except the top 5 artist.
-We use head again, but with a negative number.
+2️⃣ Make a new dataframe with all data except the top 3 items.
+We use iloc to select specific rows.

-3️⃣ We add up the totals for all the other artists.
+3️⃣ We add up the totals for all the other items.
 To do this, we use sum.

-4️⃣ We add a new row for the other sum.
+4️⃣ We add a new row for the other sum and add it to the top3_df.

 # create the new row